 The Book Of Night With Moon, the book (at least as it appears to humans) that defines the operating parameters of the universe, is described as "blindingly bright" (in a psychic sort of way) and most adult wizards fear the idea of being a conduit for such immense power when someone has to read from it to remind the universe how to behave.

-In The Dresden Files, Harry receives the Soulfire power from Archangel Uriel, an ostensibly holy ability... which is powered by his own soul.
+In The Dresden Files, Harry receives the Soulfire power from Archangel Uriel, an ostensibly holy ability that is basically the fires of Creation ... which is powered by his own soul.
 Though according to Bob, this really isn't as big of a deal as Harry thinks it is.
 The soul is somewhat malleable, and any portion of his soul that he uses up will eventually come back.
 So long as he doesn't use Soulfire too much in a short amount of time, he'll be fine.
 If he does, then as Bob put it, "if you subtract five from five..."

 The Silmarils were gems of light that burned everything and everybody trying to touch them who wasn't Incorruptibly Pure.